aptima-ai/aptima_framework/docs/ten_framework/preparation.md

 ### Windows

-If you need to develop the TEN framework on Microsoft Windows, you can manually install the following packages:
+If you need to develop the APTIMA framework on Microsoft Windows, you can manually install the following packages:

 - Visual Studio Community Version (up to 2022)